 Here are several additional sources of money that could help you pay for school.

-As another form of free money for school, scholarships should be a priority for students looking to pay for school.
+As another form of money for school, scholarships should be a priority for students looking to pay for school.
 There are billions of dollars worth of scholarships available to students who are attending career, certificate, undergraduate and graduate degree programs.
 There are even scholarships that are open to children in grade school and high school.

 While some scholarships have a need-based component, there are also many that are awarded regardless of the recipient’s finances.
 In some cases, you can qualify even if you don’t have outstanding grades, athletic skills or other particularly meritocratic achievements.